BrainAnnex/intergraph/README.md

 # intergraph
-Standardized low-level python interface to various graph databases
+Thin, standardized low-level python interface to various graph databases.

+A spinoff of the NeoAccess library/